telepresenceio/telepresence.io/docs/v2.4/reference/vpn.md

 ### Testing the VPN configuration

-To run it, simply:
+To run it, enter:

 ```console
 $ telepresence test-vpn
 ```

-The tool will begin by asking you to disconnect from your VPN; ensure you are disconnected then press enter:
+The test-vpn tool begins by asking you to disconnect from your VPN; ensure you are disconnected then press enter:

 ```